1. Introduction

 Counsltrac includes AI-assisted features powered by Anthropic's Claude API.
 We want to be precise about what is sent, because the AI features rely on Slack conversation content — not only structured fields:

-- Opening a matter: the text of the originating Slack message is sent to Claude to suggest matter fields and intake follow-up questions.
+- Opening a matter: the text of the originating Slack message is sent to Claude to suggest matter fields and generate the First-Pass Review (intake follow-up questions posted into the thread).

-- Closing a matter: the full Slack thread (up to the most recent 200 messages) is sent to Claude to suggest the outcome, level of effort, outside-counsel flag, and estimated hours.
+- Closing a matter: the full Slack thread (up to 200 messages) is sent to Claude to suggest the outcome, level of effort, outside-counsel flag, and estimated hours.
 This thread content can include privileged attorney-client discussion.
+Logging a past matter sends the full Slack thread to Claude in the same way, to pre-fill the historical open- and close-out fields.

 - Natural-language Q&A: your question, recent conversation history, and structured matter metadata are sent to Claude.
 The Opening Notes, Closing Notes, and reopen-reason fields are not included in these Q&A prompts.